brian-su/homebridge-sonos-so-simple/README.md

 This package gives you options to control the volume, mute, speech enhancement and night mode via Homebridge with very little config setup.

-## Caveats

-Homekit doesn't play nicely with speakers.
-So to get around this you'll be offered the option to treat the volume control as a fan or a lightbulb.
-The goal being that you can still say 'Hey Siri, set my Beam to 20%' or have a movie scene that cranks the volume up and turns speech enhancement on.

-NOTE: Choosing to treat the volume as a lightbulb will cause the volume to mute if you issue commands to turn all the lights off to Siri.

 ## Example Configuration

 ```